marvinkn97/presta-savings-management-system/project.md

    + Implement controllers and endpoints for each required functionality.✔️
    + Configure the appropriate database of your choice to store the data.✔️
    + Implement the necessary service layer to handle the business logic.✔️
-   + Ensure proper error handling and validation of incoming requests.❌
+   + Ensure proper error handling and validation of incoming requests.✔️
    + Implement unit tests to validate the functionality of the API endpoints.❌